devarindam/devarindam.github.io/researchnew.md

 ## SEMG Hand Gesture Classification for Transradial Amputees

 > **Classification of Hand Gestures using SEMG Signals with Force Variation for Transradial Amputees**
 > Arindam Dev, Md.
-Fazle Elahi, M. M. Harun-Ur-Rashid, Dr. Mohammed Imamul Hassan Bhuiyan
+Fazle Elahi, M. M. Harun-Ur-Rashid
 > *Department of EEE, Bangladesh University of Engineering and Technology (BUET)*

 ---